Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 Salesforce's internal compensation structure treats new customer acquisition and existing customer renewals as fundamentally different transactions.
 Understanding this dynamic is critical because it directly affects the discount latitude your account team has.

-New logo acquisitions carry the highest sales commissions inside Salesforce, which means account executives have both the motivation and the internal authority to offer aggressive pricing to land new customers.
-For new deals, discounts of 30–45% on core products are standard for mid-market and above.
-Salesforce is particularly aggressive when competing head-to-head against Microsoft Dynamics 365 or when displacing an incumbent CRM.
-In competitive displacement scenarios, discounts of 40–55% on core products plus free or heavily discounted implementation support are common.
+New customer deals.
+New logo acquisitions carry the highest sales commissions inside Salesforce, which means account executives have both the motivation and the internal authority to offer aggressive pricing.
+For new deals, discounts of 30-45% on core products are standard for mid-market and above.
+In competitive displacement scenarios, discounts of 40-55% on core products plus free or heavily discounted implementation support are common.
 This is the moment of maximum buyer leverage.

 Renewal Benchmarks

 Renewals are where most enterprises lose money.
-Salesforce’s renewal machine is designed to extract maximum value: account executives are incentivised to grow annual contract value (ACV) at every renewal, and their compensation is tied directly to that growth.
-If your current contract includes an automatic renewal uplift clause (typically 5–10% per year), your pricing is increasing whether you renegotiate or not.
-Based on our advisory engagements, here are the renewal benchmarks that matter.
+Salesforce's renewal machine is designed to extract maximum value: account executives are incentivised to grow annual contract value (ACV) at every renewal.

 Flat renewal (same scope)5-10% uplift on existing pricing0% uplift (price hold)0% uplift with 3-5% cap on future years

-Reduction renewal (–users)30–50% per-user rate increase to maintain ACVPro-rata reduction at existing ratesRate hold with proportional spend reduction
+Reduction renewal30-50% per-user rate increase to maintain ACVPro-rata reduction at existing ratesRate hold with proportional spend reduction

 Competitive renegotiationMatch/beat competitor pricing15-25% reduction from current spend20-40% reduction with term commitment

-Salesforce contracts include automatic renewal clauses that require written cancellation notice 30–60 days before the renewal date.
-If you miss this window, your contract renews at whatever terms are specified — including any uplift percentages.
+The auto-renewal trap.
+Salesforce contracts include automatic renewal clauses requiring written cancellation notice 30-60 days before the renewal date.
+If you miss this window, your contract renews at whatever terms are specified, including any uplift percentages.
 Set calendar reminders at 12 months, 6 months, and 90 days before renewal.
 Begin active negotiation no later than 6 months out for contracts above $250,000.

 Premier Support: The Most Over-Priced Line Item on Most Contracts